Colm Connolly: Biography and career

 Connolly was born on October 18, 1964, in Wilmington, Delaware.
-He earned his Bachelor of Arts, with honors, from the University of Notre Dame, his Master of Science from the London School of Economics, and his Juris Doctor, with honors, from the Duke University School of Law.
+He attended Archmere Academy in Claymont, Delaware, and graduated from the University of Notre Dame in 1986 with a Bachelor of Arts degree with honors.
+The following year, he earned a Master of Science degree from the London School of Economics.
+After spending a year as a special assistant to the Delaware Secretary of Finance, Connolly attended Duke University School of Law, where he was an editor of Law and Contemporary Problems and served on the moot court board.
+He graduated in 1991 with a Juris Doctor with honors.

 After graduating from law school, Connolly clerked for Judge Walter King Stapleton of the United States Court of Appeals for the Third Circuit, and then spent seven years as an Assistant United States Attorney for the District of Delaware.
 In 1994 and 1995, Connolly prosecuted the first federal criminal civil rights case in Delaware history.
 One of the defendants, Mark Hobbs, ultimately pled guilty to a civil rights conspiracy charge.
 The other defendant, Robert Hanulik, pled guilty to civil rights and firearms charges and was sentenced as an armed career criminal to 15 years imprisonment.

 Connolly later became known for leading the 18-month investigation into the 1996 disappearance of Anne Marie Fahey, the secretary to Delaware's governor, Tom Carper.
 Connolly worked alongside Wilmington Police Officer Robert Donovan and FBI Special Agent Eric Alpert.
 The investigation resulted in a first-degree murder charge against Thomas Capano.
 Connolly and Ferris Wharton prosecuted the case against Capano.
 The three-month trial began in November 1998, and despite the fact that the prosecution presented no evidence of a body or weapon and no witness to the killing, the jury returned a guilty verdict and recommended the death penalty.

 Connolly's cross-examination of Capano at trial culminated in a frustrated Capano standing up and shouting at Connolly, "You heartless, gutless, soulless disgrace of a human being!" and then being ejected from the courtroom by Judge William Swain Lee.

 The Capano case spawned four books and the made-for-television movie, And Never Let Her Go (2001), directed by Peter Levin.
 Connolly was portrayed by Steven Eckholdt and made a cameo appearance in the movie.
 Mark Harmon portrayed Capano.

 Connolly left the U.S. Attorney's Office to become a partner at Morris, Nichols, Arsht & Tunnell in 1999.
 He then became the United States Attorney for the District of Delaware in 2001 after being nominated by President George W. Bush.
 In 2009, Connolly left the United States Department of Justice to become a partner at Morgan, Lewis & Bockius, where he worked until becoming a judge.
 At the U.S. Attorney's office, Connolly was succeeded by Charles M. Oberly III, with David C. Weiss serving as acting United States Attorney in the interim.

 Connolly is a fellow of the American College of Trial Lawyers and a member of the American Law Institute.